Life is demanding.

 The body was also made so that it is able to give the most power with the least amount of effort when it’s joints are aligned.
 When they are NOT aligned then we are forcing our body and it’s parts to over exert itself.

-- When holding objects (or your child!), try to keep your thumb close to the rest of your fingers.
+- When holding objects, try to keep your thumb close to the rest of your fingers.

 In the same way that keeping your hand aligned with your wrist takes the stress of the activity away from the smaller muscles of your hand, keeping your thumb close to the rest of your hand when doing an activity takes the stress away from your poor little thumb.